YunoHost/doc/packaging_apps_final_boss.md

 - you know what means `¯\_(ツ)_/¯`
 - you use to say `Don't ask to ask, just ask` in the [YunoHost support room](https://yunohost.org/#/help)

-And now you want to improve your packaging speed before climbing into [Yunohost Core developpement](/dev).

 Here are few ideas that will help you.

 There are things that slow you down: